xPolar/xPolar/README.md

 My name is Polar and I'm a 16 year old software developer.

 - 🔭 I’m currently working on
-  * [Spacedrive](https://github.com/spacedriveapp/spacedrive), an advanced Discord moderation bot.
+  * [Spacedrive](https://github.com/spacedriveapp/spacedrive), a file explorer from the future.

 - 📫 How to reach me: